Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Rules on single-use plastics and fishing gear (evaluation) – Report

-Aim: Evaluate impacts of the 2019 Single-Use Directive, informing any possible future updates or amendments.
+Aim: Evaluate impacts of the 2019 Single-Use Plastics Directive, informing any possible future updates or amendments.

 Trade

-Timeline: Public consultation expected soon, adoption of Regulation expected in fourth quarter of 2025.
+Timeline: Public consultation expected soon; adoption of proposal expected in the first quarter of 2026.

-Several initiatives announced in the Farm to Fork Strategy (such as sustainable food systems, labelling, animal welfare, etc.) were planned but have been delayed (see Overview: EU Farm to Fork and Green Deal Initiatives).
+Several initiatives announced in the Farm to Fork Strategy (such as sustainable food systems, labelling, animal welfare, etc.) were planned but have been delayed (see EU Farm to Fork and Green Deal Initiatives).
+The current strategy is the EU Vision for Agriculture and Food 2025–2029.

 Recommended Actions